tosca07/picochess/README.md

 PicoChess
 =========

-Stand alone chess computer based on [Raspberry Pi](http://www.raspberrypi.org/).
+Stand alone chess computer based on Raspberry PI.
 Supports DGT electronic clocks and many electronic chess boards.
+This is an update to fix the technical debt; the existing Picochess was using very old chess and web modules.
+This first baseline has the latest chess and web python modules now.
+The target is to update all python modules.
+This version will run on PI Bookworm with the latest python

 Requirements
 ------------

-- Raspberry Pi 2 or newer
+- Raspberry Pi 3 or newer recommended
-- RaspiOS Bullseye installed and configured
+- RaspiOS Bookworm (latest) recommended

 Installation
 ------------